|Nutritional Guidelines (per serving)|

 - 3/4 cup water

-- Pull off approximately ten golfball-sized bits.
+Pull off approximately ten golfball-sized bits.
 Shape them into balls and flatten each into a pancake.
-Poke a hole in the center of each flattened circles.
+Poke a hole in the center of each flattened circle.

 When warm, the bread can be covered in powdered sugar, like a powdered doughnut.
 Do this by placing the fried bread in a bag filled with a 1/2 cup of powdered sugar.
 Give the bag a quick shake to cover the bread with sugar and remove the bread.